There are many instances where you need to change your domain name, but without migrating your website to a new server.

 Then, click the Add URL Redirect button.

-In the first field that comes up, include the old domain for your site.
+In the first field that comes up, add the old domain for your site.
 Then in the field under it, type in your new domain name.

 GoDaddy: Creating a 301 Redirect